 The University of Helsinki uses the electronic Thessa tool for the planning, supervision and monitoring of doctoral studies.
-With Thessa, you can plan your dissertation project, track your progress and draw up a supervision agreement with your supervisors.
+With Thessa, you can plan your dissertation project, track your progress and draw up a supervision plan (supervision agreement) with your supervisors.

 Recognition of prior learning to a doctoral degree